Tempe Police Make More Than 1,400 Arrests During 'Safe & Sober' Campaign

 In Arizona there were more than 5,400 alcohol-related motor vehicle accidents reported in 2011 including those involving pedestrians, bicyclists and even colliding with an animal.

-If you or a loved one has been injured in an accident with an impaired driver, contact our experienced DUI accident attorneys to learn more about what your legal options are.
+If you or a loved one has been injured in an accident with an impaired driver, contact a Tempe personal injury lawyer from our law firm to learn more about what your legal options are.